Tahiraibrahim/hackathon1_humnoid_book_7/README.md

 ## 🌟 Project Overview
 The **Physical AI Book** is a Next-Gen Educational Platform designed to teach "Sim-to-Real" Robotics.
 Unlike static PDFs, this platform is **Alive**.
 It bridges the gap between software (AI) and hardware (Robotics) using an interactive, context-aware interface.

-Most robotics resources are static and hard to understand.
-We solved this by building a **Context-Aware Agentic Platform** that features a custom RAG Chatbot, instant Urdu localization, and role-based content personalization.
+We solved the problem of static learning by building a **Context-Aware Agentic Platform** that features a custom RAG Chatbot, instant Urdu localization, and role-based content personalization.

 ---